 Squirrels can inspire peanut generosity or thoughts of genocide.

 Everyone knows that squirrels commonly eat nuts and acorns, but these pests have a far more extensive diet.
-A normal squirrel diet includes many garden favorites, such as citrus and other tree fruit, mushrooms, and green vegetation.
+A normal squirrel diet includes many garden favorites, such as citrus, pears, apples, avocados, and other tree fruit, mushrooms, crocus and other flower bulbs, and green vegetation.
 They also eat small birds, young snakes, insects, eggs, and smaller rodents.